omahs/imx-docs/docs/main/guides/integrate-your-application/collection-sample.md

    });
 }

-//Finishes the withdrawal process from Immutable X
+//Finishes the withdrawal process from ImmutableX
 //Must wait for user balance to have ETH in the withdrawable state export async function completeWithdrawal() {
    await link.prepareWithdrawal({